Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Projects

-`InflationForecast` A series of econometric and ML models for inflation prediction.
+`inflation_forecast` A series of econometric and ML models for inflation prediction.

-`Garch` Custom implementation of GARCH models from scratch, applying MC simulations and computing VaR and ES.
+`garch` Custom implementation of GARCH models from scratch, applying MC simulations and computing VaR and ES.

-`FinancialCrisis09` Analysis of the 2009 financial crisis using extensive descriptive statistics and ML methods.
+`financial_crisis_09` Analysis of the 2009 financial crisis using extensive descriptive statistics and ML methods.

-`Progresa` Policy evaluation of the Progresa program using econometric tools like IV regression and DiD.
+`progresa` Policy evaluation of the Progresa program using econometric tools like IV regression and DiD.

 ## Contacts